xlmriosx/minecraft-server___Helm_Kubernetes_Docker/README.md

 Now, apply the configuration to Kubernetes. `cd` to the project root and run:

-`helm install minecraft helm/minecraft --namespace minecraft --create-namespace`
+`helm upgrade --install minecraft helm/minecraft --namespace minecraft --create-namespace`

 ### Step 5: Connect 🌐